 If you have a property, contents or motor insurance policy in NSW, you have probably paid an Emergency Services Levy (ESL) with your insurance policy to help fund the fire and emergency services.

 Insurance companies selling certain types of general insurance policies are required to provide the NSW Government with funding for the fire and emergency services each financial year.
-In the financial year 2018-19 insurers were required to contribute $785 million towards the funding of the fire and emergency services in NSW.
+In the financial year 2019-20, insurers were required to contribute $897.6 million towards the funding of the fire and emergency services in NSW, up from $780.4 million in 2018-19.
 Services funded are Fire and Rescue NSW, NSW Rural Fire Service, and NSW State Emergency Services.